UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/02_connecting.md

 ![Photo of overly complex road junction](images/timo-volz-9Psb5Q1TLD4-unsplash.jpg) *Image courtesy of [Timo Volz](https://unsplash.com/@magict1911) from [Unsplash](https://unsplash.com)*

-## ARCHER2 - it's more complicated...
+## ARCHER2 - it's more complicated

 In the last few steps we have glossed over a few details of the processors and the network.